ory/hydra/README.md

 **Please note**:

-Running quick tests will use the sqlite database thus add `-tags sqlite` when building the binary.
+All tests run against a sqlite in-memory database, thus it is required to use the `-tags sqlite` build tag.

 Short tests run fairly quickly.
 You can either test all of the code at once: